blaenk/blaenk.github.io/provider/pages/reads.markdown

 <img src="/images/books/mistborn2.jpg" class="right" width="128">

 <a href="http://amzn.com/0765316889" name="mistborn2">Mistborn: The Well of Ascension</a> --- This is the sequel to _Mistborn: The Final Empire_.
 It's difficult to talk about this one without spoiling the first book.
 Suffice it to say that crazy things happen at the end of the first book and this book deals with the repercussions of those events.
-It seems like it's the least liked of the original trilogy, only because it seems to have gone a little slow --- for a Brandon Sanderson book --- at the beginning.
+It seems like it's the least liked of the original trilogy, only because it seems to have gone a little slow---for a Brandon Sanderson book---at the beginning.
 I didn't really mind since I'm used to an even slower, seemingly undirected pace from GRRM's books, and it allowed me to really learn about some of the characters in-depth.
 Of course, the Sanderson Avalanche starts up towards the end so that even those who did find it to be their least favorite seem to agree that it redeems itself with it.

 *[GRRM]: George RR Martin